F-Actor: Controllable Conversational Behaviour in Full-Duplex Models: Evaluation

 \subsection{Instruction-Following Capabilities Eval.}

 We evaluate instruction-following performance along four dimensions: (1) \textit{Speaker Initiation}: Accuracy in initiating the conversation according to the prompt.
 (2) \textit{Speaker Embedding Consistency}: Cosine similarity between the target speaker embedding and the generated speech, averaged across speakers and conversations.
 To detect potential drift, we also compute the distance (1–cosine similarity) between the first and last segments for each speaker.
 (3) \textit{Narrative Adherence}: An LLM judge (\texttt{Llama-3.1-8B-Instruct}\footnote{\huggingfacesmall{} \href{https://huggingface.co/meta-llama/Llama-3.1-8B-Instruct}{meta-llama/Llama-3.1-8B-Instruct}} \citep{grattafiori2024llama3herdmodels} ) evaluates the alignment (of the transcript) with the narrative specified in the prompt (prompts in \cref{fig:app_llm_judge}).
+We run the judge with three different seeds and report the mean and standard deviation across these.
+We also run a human evaluation to confirm the reliability of the judge.
+Details can be found in \cref{subsec:if_results}.
 (4) \textit{Backchannels (BCs) and Interruptions}: We measure the correlation between prompt-specified and generated counts using Pearson’s r, with two-sided p-values computed from the exact distribution.

 For (4), we experiment with different algorithms for detecting BCs and interruptions.
 We initially adopted the FD-Bench \citep{peng25b_interspeech} implementation, which uses Silero-VAD \citep{Silero_VAD}, but default thresholds did not generalize well to the dataset used in this work \citep[details in \cref{sec:experiments}]{lee-etal-2025-behavior}, often misclassifying interruptions or BCs.
 Detecting these events is challenging because short BCs and overlapping speech can be easily missed or misaligned with transcripts.
 We compare timestamps from Silero-VAD, Parakeet\footnote{\huggingfacesmall{} \href{https://huggingface.co/nvidia/parakeet-tdt-0.6b-v2}{nvidia/parakeet-tdt-0.6b-v2}}, and Vosk\footnote{\vosksmall \href{https://alphacephei.com/vosk/models/vosk-model-en-us-0.22.zip}{vosk-model-en-us-0.22}}, performing a grid search over interruption and overlap threshold parameters.
 Parakeet achieves the most reliable performance and is used for all subsequent evaluations.
 Detailed results for all alignment methods are reported in \cref{tab:bc_inter_algo}, with grid-search details provided in \cref{app:bc_expl}.